KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 This file points to the library that the loader should use for this API layer.

-Calls to ``xrEnumerateApiLayerProperties()`` should now return a pointer to an array of structs and the count of all API layers available to the application.
+Calls to :openxr_ref:`xrEnumerateApiLayerProperties` should now return a pointer to an array of structs and the count of all API layers available to the application.

 To select which API layers we want to use, there are two ways to do this:
  1. Add the ``XR_ENABLE_API_LAYERS=<layer_name>`` environment variable to your project or your system.
 Something like this: ``XR_ENABLE_API_LAYERS=XR_APILAYER_LUNARG_test1;XR_APILAYER_LUNARG_test2``.
- 2. When creating the ``XrInstance``, specify the requested API layers in the ``XrInstanceCreateInfo`` structure.
+ 2. When creating the :openxr_ref:`XrInstance`, specify the requested API layers in the :openxr_ref:`XrInstanceCreateInfo` structure.

 For more details, please see `API Layers README <https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/main/src/api_layers/README.md>`_ and see `OpenXR API Layers <https://registry.khronos.org/OpenXR/specs/1.0/loader.html#openxr-api-layers>`_.